 The Court order must direct the transfer of the funds deposited into the Court's Registry Fund to the Court Registry Investment System (CRIS) administered by the Administrative Office of the United States Courts.
 The party making the deposit or transferring funds to the Court's registry shall serve the order permitting the deposit or transfer on the Clerk of Court, the Chief Deputy of Administration or the Finance Manager.
-Money is deposited into CRIS once weekly on Wednesdays.

 What is a designated or qualified settlement fund?

 A registry account may be a designated or qualified settlement fund only if:

 - (1)There has been a settlement agreement in the case;